danriti/moleskine/faking-the-funk/README.md

 27.2222222222
 ```

+It's important to note that we do **not** want to create our mocks within our
+test files, as this does not promote the idea of reusability.
+Thus, I highly
+recommend creating all your mocks within a [`mocks` module][36] to encourage
+reuse among existing and future tests.

+## Tear the Roof Off

-It's a little earlier to celebrate, as the mock we created was quite basic.
-So
-let's look at how we can further improve.
+The mock we created was quite basic.
+So let's take a look at how we can further

-### Tear the Roof Off
+improve.

 Thinking ahead, I'd like to add many more methods to my GitHub library to
 support the numerous functionalities of the GitHub API.
 However, I'm reluctant